aennaki-bs/DMBApp/DMV_Technical_Documentation.md

 - Type: Technical Documentation
 - Classification: Comprehensive System Analysis

-*This documentation provides a complete technical and functional overview of the DocuVerse document management system.
+*This documentation provides a complete technical and functional overview of the DMV document management verse.
 For specific implementation details or user guides, refer to specialized documentation.*